 - Click Get it Now.

 - Click Install in Production.
-Or, if you have a sandbox, you can click Install in Sandbox.
+Or, if you want to Install in Sandbox, you can find the Sandbox version here.
 See the Salesforce instructions for installing Salesforce in a sandbox account.

 - Accept the terms and conditions, then click Confirm and Install!